anthonyhaj/battleships-PP3/README.md

 - If the player enters anything other than a coordinate they will prompted to try again
 - If a player misses a computer battleship they will see a message saying "Miss!"
 - If a player hits a computer battleship they will see a message saying "Hit!"
+- Areas where the player has missed will be marked with '-' and hits marked with 'X' on the board
+- If a player chooses an already chosen coordinate they will receive a message saying "You already targeted this cell." and prompting a user to enter another coordinate

+#### Computer turn
+- Once a player has chosen a coordinate to attack the computer will also choose a coordinate
+- Underneath the computer board the player will see if the computer has missed or hit a target
+- Underneath the computer move showing where the computer has hit on their board
+- If a computer has missed a coordinate, it will be marked with '-'
+- If a computer has hit a coordinate, it will be marked with 'X'